Secular Egyptian detainees complain of police torture

 Relatives of 17-year-old Aboud Sabry said he has nothing to do with politics and was simply in the wrong place at the wrong time when he was swept up by police on January 25.

-"He told me they scared him and other inmates with attack dogs at a police detention center called Kilometer 10.5," said his brother Ahmed.
+"He told me they scared him and other inmates with attack dogs at a police detention centre called Kilometre 10.5," said his brother Ahmed.

 "He told me they blindfolded him and he could hear someone say 'get the electrocution device ready'.
 He is just 17.
 He cried.
 They beat him and asked him if he belonged to the Muslim Brotherhood.
 He said 'I will say whatever you want me to'."